Conflict in Rakhine State (2016–present): Killings of civilians

 The Burmese government and Rohingya advocates have both accused the other side of killing civilians.
 Advocates for the Rohingyas have claimed that many civilians have died in military attacks on villages.
 The government has accused ARSA of killing civilians, including Hindus and Muslims, some of whom were suspected by ARSA of being government informants.
 ARSA in a statement has dismissed government allegations against it as baseless, seeking to present its cause as a defence of Rohingya rights.

 Bangladesh's Foreign Minister Abul Hassan Mahmud Ali has stated that Myanmar's security forces have killed over 3,000 Rohingyas during the 2017 clashes.
 Myanmar officials meanwhile have stated that 163 people have been killed and 91 have gone missing in ARSA attacks since 2016.
 A Médecins Sans Frontières survey published in December 2017 reported that 6,700 Rohingyas had been killed by shooting and other violence between 25 August and 24 September.
 The report was based on interviews in late October and early November with refugees regarding questions on numbers and conditions of deaths of their family members.

 Some members of the Hindu community have also fled to Bangladesh, with some blaming soldiers and others blaming Buddhist vigilantes for violence against them while others have accused Rohingya insurgents of attacking them on suspicion of being government spies.
 Some of the Hindus who migrated to Bangladesh stated that their villages are also experiencing killings, torture and arson attacks like those of Rohingyas.
 86 Hindus were killed by unidentified men in Myanmar according to the refugees and Rana Dasgupta, head of the Bangladesh Hindu Buddhist Christian Unity Council.

 According to the Rakhine Ethnic Congress, 342 civilians were killed and 740 injured during the fighting between the Arakan Army and the Tatmadaw from 2018 to 2020.
 In addition, 33 civilians were killed and 67 wounded due to landmines left behind as a result of the conflict.
+The United League of Arakan accused the Tatmadaw of killing 179 civilians and wounding 468 during clashes with its armed front, the Arakan Army, from 13 November 2023 to 21 March 2024.